Alexandru101/Cpp-Projects/CGPA Calculator/readme.md

 }
 ```

-## Step 5
+## Step 5: Validating Course Statistics
-Taking the integer named type so that we can reuse this function for both credit hours and grade.
+- Taking the integer named type so that we can reuse this function for both credit hours and grade.
 Note we also wrap the code in a while loop so that we can validate the users input and once the input is valid and the type is validated (type 1 = Credit Hours, type 2 = Grade) we set the struct's value to the users input, lastly if anything fails we prompt the user with the failure message and break out the loop which leads to the function automatically destroying (freeing memory on the stack)
 ```
 void setCourseStats(coursesData& course, int type) {
 	while (true) {